Fear And Loathing In Madurai

 - A rather sizeable percentage of all TV advertising contains Shah Rukh Khan

 Saturday night we went to what was described by the aforementioned nameless doctor to whom I am married as being “Just an outdoors dinner thing”.
 It was held at Dr. V‘s memorial centre and featured musical performances, something I would have felt more comfortable attending in more than just a t-shirt.
-The centre, itself, is a beautiful building which acts kind of like a conservatory and a museum, with a large meditation room, as well, just like the hospitals.
-I have a video of one of the performances, but, for some reason, I am currently unable to load it.
+The centre itself is a beautiful building which acts kind of like a conservatory and a museum, with a large meditation room as well, just like the hospitals.
+I have a video of one of the performances, but for some reason I am currently unable to upload it.
 I will continue to try, though.

-For me, this is the reason we came.
+For me, this was the reason we came.
 No, not to wake up at 7:00am on a Sunday, but to visit the Meenakshi Amman Temple:

 Meenakshi Amman Temple (also called: Meenakshi Sundareswarar Temple, Tiru-aalavaai and Meenakshi Amman Kovil) is a historic Hindu temple located on the southern bank of the Vaigai River in the temple city of Madurai, Tamil Nadu, India.
 It is dedicated to Parvati, known as Meenakshi, and her consort, Shiva, here named Sundareswarar.
 The temple forms the heart and lifeline of the 2,500-year-old city of Madurai and is a significant symbol for the Tamil people, mentioned since antiquity in Tamil literature though the present structure was built between 1623 and 1655 CE.
 It houses 14 gopurams (gateway towers), ranging from 45–50m in height.
 The tallest is the southern tower, 51.9 metres (170 ft) high, and two golden sculptured vimanas, the shrines over the garbhagrihas (sanctums) of the main deities.
 The temple attracts 15,000 visitors a day, around 25,000 on Fridays, and receives an annual revenue of sixty millionINR.
 There are an estimated 33,000 sculptures in the temple.
 It was on the list of top 30 nominees for the “New Seven Wonders of the World”.
 The temple is the most prominent landmark and most visited tourist attraction in the city.
 The annual 10-day Meenakshi Tirukalyanam festival, celebrated during April and May, attracts 1 million visitors.

 After our morning in the temple, we grabbed a late breakfast before we proceeded with the agonising, energy-sapping bus ride home.
-Upon our arrival we went out for dinner, had a few beers, a hot shower and got into our comfortable, raised bed for a great night’s sleep.
+Upon our arrival we went out for dinner, had a few beers, a hot shower, and then got into our comfortable, raised bed for a great night’s sleep.